State Auditor-elect Kathy McGuiness is now deputy of the office she will run after the new year.

 Outgoing State Auditor Tom Wagner said the idea was James Spadola’s, Republican candidate for state auditor who was appointed by Wagner to serve as deputy auditor before his defeat by McGuiness Nov.
 6. Spadola said he approached both McGuiness and Wagner about the change and they agreed.

 “I think it makes sense for the office to move forward,” Spadola said.

-Wagner said the auditor’s office staff is moving into a new building Dec.
-5 and he will swear in McGuiness later this week.
-As deputy, Wagner said, McGuiness won’t be able to hire new staff, yet, but she will have access to information that will help her when she officially takes over as state auditor Jan.
-1.
+Wagner said the auditor’s office staff has moved into a new building and McGuiness has been sworn in.
+As deputy, Wagner said, McGuiness won’t be able to hire new staff yet, but she will have access to information that will help her when she officially takes over as state auditor.